What Is a Crypto Wallet? How Crypto Wallets Work (Beginner Guide)

 Disadvantages:

-Cold wallets are best for storing large amounts of cryptocurrency safely.
+Cold wallets are best for storing large amounts of cryptocurrency safely for long-term investors.

 What Is a Seed Phrase?